Impartial Selection with Additive Guarantees via Iterated Deletion: Iterated Deletion of Nominations

 It is natural to ask whether the threshold can be lowered further while maintaining impartiality, and whether guarantees can be obtained in a similar fashion for graphs with larger outdegrees.
 The answer to the first question is not obvious, as the number of graphs that need to be considered to establish impartiality grows very quickly in the number of vertices eligible for selection.
 The obvious generalization of the mechanism with threshold $\lfloor n/2\rfloor+1$ to a setting with outdegrees at most~$k$, of selecting the unique vertex with indegree at least $\lfloor kn/2\rfloor+1$ if it exists and not selecting otherwise, is impartial and $\lfloor kn/2 \rfloor$-additive, but this guarantee is trivial when $k\geq 2$.

 Our main result answers both questions in the affirmative.
 It applies to settings with outdegree at most $k=O(n^{\kappa})$ for $\kappa\in[0,1]$ and provides a nontrivial guarantee when $\kappa\in[0,1)$.
-When~$k$ is constant the guarantee is $O(\sqrt{n})$, which matches the best guarantee known for randomized mechanisms and outdegree one~\citep{caragiannis2019impartial}. \begin{theorem} For every $n\in\NN$, $\kappa\in[0,1]$, and $k=O(n^{\kappa})$, there exists an impartial and $O(n^{\frac{1+\kappa}{2}})$-additive mechanism on $\calG_n(k)$.
-Specifically, for every $n\in\NN$, there exists an impartial and $\sqrt{8n}$-additive mechanism on $\calG_n(1)$. \end{theorem}
+When~$k$ is constant the guarantee is $O(\sqrt{n})$, which matches the best guarantee known for randomized mechanisms and outdegree one~\citep{caragiannis2022impartial}. \begin{theorem} For every $n\in\NN$, $\kappa\in[0,1]$, and $k=O(n^{\kappa})$, there exists an impartial and $O(n^{\frac{1+\kappa}{2}})$-additive mechanism on $\calG_n(k)$.
+Specifically, for every $n\in\NN$, there exists an impartial and $\sqrt{7.25n}$-additive mechanism on $\calG_n(1)$. \end{theorem}

-The result is achieved by a mechanism we call the \emph{Twin Threshold Mechanism} and describe formally in \autoref{alg:TTM}.
-The mechanism iteratively deletes the outgoing edges from vertices with indegree above a first threshold $t$ from the highest to the lowest indegree and, in the end, selects the vertex with maximum remaining indegree as long as that indegree is above a second, higher threshold $T$.
-The parameters~$t$ and~$T$ will be chosen in order to achieve impartiality and obtain the desired bounds.
+The result is achieved by a mechanism of a family we call \emph{twin threshold mechanisms} and describe formally in \autoref{alg:TTM}.
+Each of these mechanisms iteratively deletes the outgoing edges from vertices with indegree above a first threshold $t$ from the highest to the lowest indegree and, in the end, selects the vertex with maximum remaining indegree as long as that indegree is above a second, higher threshold $T$.
+The parameters~$t$ and~$T$ characterize a specific mechanism of this family and will be chosen in order to achieve impartiality and obtain the desired bounds.
 Throughout the mechanism ties are broken as before, in favor of greater index.

-For any choice of the maximum outdegree~$k$ and the threshold parameters~$T$ and~$t$, the mechanism achieves its worst additive performance guarantee in cases where it does not select, and this guarantee can be obtained in a straightforward way by bounding the maximum indegree.
+For any choice of the maximum outdegree~$k$ and the threshold parameters~$T$ and~$t$, the twin threshold mechanism with thresholds $T$ and $t$ achieves its worst additive performance guarantee in cases where it does not select, and this guarantee can be obtained in a straightforward way by bounding the maximum indegree.
 The proof of impartiality, on the other hand, uses a relatively subtle argument to show that for certain values of $T$ and $t$, a vertex above the higher threshold~$T$ cannot influence whether another vertex ends up above or below the lower threshold~$t$ when edges have been deleted.
 Vertices above~$T$ then have no influence on the set of edges taken into account for selection, and since these are the only vertices that can potentially be selected impartiality follows.